 Signs Your Spouse Is Emotionally Unfaithful

-While it's relatively easy to determine if f you are having an emotional affair, it can be extremely difficult to know whether your spouse is.
-A part of the reason is that they are invested in hiding it from you.
-The result is that you begin to doubt yourself.
+While it's most likely relatively easy to determine if you are having an emotional affair, it may be more difficult to know whether your partner is.
+A part of the reason is that they may be hiding it from you, making you believe you're wrong.
+Because of this, you may begin to doubt yourself.
 If you feel that something is going on but don't know whether it's your imagination or not, consider these possible clues.

 Causes Of Emotional Infidelity